-Both crowns (one, on the right, to set the hands and the other, on the left, to rotate the city disk) are a bit too short for my taste, but their overall shape, as well as the prominent notches on their edges, makes operating the timepiece quite comfortable for average fingers.
+Both crowns (one, on the right, to set the hands and the other, on the left, to rotate the city disk) are a bit too short for my taste, but their overall shape, as well as the prominent notches on their edges, makes operating the timepiece more comfortable for average fingers.

 As usual for the brand, the authentic black alligator leather strap is deliberately unremarkable, but will probably offer a great deal of comfort if you are, firstly, into standard leather straps per se and, secondly, don’t plan to wear the watch on particularly hot and humid days.
-The folding clasp in white gold instead of a more traditional buckle may put some customers off, but I personally find the choice of clasp a lot more convenient and more secure.
+The folding clasp in white gold instead of a more traditional buckle may put some customers off, but I personally find the choice of the clasp a lot more convenient and more secure.

 Dial & Legibility

 As I have already noted, the new Girard-Perregaux ww.tc World Wide Time Control John Harrison retains the basic layout of a “worldtimer”, but has it stripped to bare minimum leaving only hour and minute hands, a rotating internal 24-hour ring with day and night indication, as well as the signature “City Disk” with names of big cities corresponding to each respective time zone.

 However, being equipped with a white gold dial, which is decorated with the so-called Champleve enamel, the watch compensates for the lack of indicators with an exquisitely finished world map centered over the Atlantics.